Macy's Great Tree: Fame of the Great Tree

-The tree and the bridge were featured on the cover of Time magazine in 1961.
+The tree and the bridge were featured on the cover of Time magazine on the week of December 15, 1961.

 During the time the Great Tree was at the downtown Rich's store, it was undeniably the biggest Christmas-time attraction in the southeastern United States.
 Parents from around the South brought their children to downtown Atlanta expressly to experience this attraction and have their picture taken with the Rich's store Santa Claus.
 Millions of children and their parents made the annual migration during its tenure.
 The Pink Pig was an immensely popular attraction in its own right.
 Decades after the original Pink Pig was retired, many Atlanta natives who rode the pig as children fondly reminisce about their rides in the pig.
 The ride inspired the 2004 book I Rode the Pink Pig: Atlanta's Favorite Christmas Tradition (ISBN 1588180999).
 Today, much memorabilia can be found in the homes of Atlantans.